dlsc-software-consulting-gmbh/CalendarFX/README.md

 ![alt text](screenshot.png "Screenshot")

 # Repository Coordinates
-CalendarFX can be found on jcentral / bintray.
-Add the jcentral repository to your pom file and include the CalendarFX dependency.
+CalendarFX can be found on jcenter / bintray and also on maven central.
+For maven central you simply have to add the dependency to the CalendarFX "view" artifact.
+For jcenter you also need to add the jcenter repository to your pom file.

 ```XML
 <repositories>